 Cost Comparison of Fibroid TreatmentWhen we consider the cost of a treatment we must look at the cost to the NHS in the short and longer term, the cost to the patients and their families, who may have to take time off work to look the woman and the costs to employers and society.
 It is important to people that they recover quickly and get back to normal life as soon as possible.
 Most women cannot afford to take 3 months off work, especially if they run their own business, have a senior position, are on piece work or have family responsibilities.
 NICE has not considered the costs to patients, their families and society in the past.
 The NHS has a tariff which is an average cost of treatment in England.
 The table below shows the current tariff and there are considerable savings to be made for the NHS.
-In April 2011 a new 'Best Practice Tariff' will be introduced for UFE to encourage hospital trust to offer UFE.
-It will allow them to make more surplus than hysterectomy.
-The Department of Health wants to encourage less hysterectomies and more less invasive treatments such as UFE.
+Each year the NHS introduces new NHS Tariffs, which are the average cost of a procedure across the NHS in England.
+The Tariff costs below are for financial year 17/18 The Department of Health wants to encourage less hysterectomies and more less invasive treatments such as UFE.

 Potential Saving on In-Patient Costs from Treatments with Embolisation instead of Hysterectomy